Skip to content

 February 11, 2021

-New studies are being released that detail more than your mental health is at risk when staying at home for long periods of time.
-Pairing this with an increased risk of postpartum depression and a lack of natural light and plummeting Vitamin D levels means your health can really start diminishing, impacting your breastmilk supply and connection with your baby.
-This can be avoided by simply taking a high-quality Vitamin D3 supplement and getting outside every day, even for short periods of time.
+Studies are showing that fear places your mental health at risk, increasing chances of postpartum depression.
+A lack of natural light (as we end a gloomy winter) and plummeting Vitamin D levels means your health can really start diminishing, impacting your breastmilk supply and connection with your baby.

 There are several ways you can improve your house’s air quality including eliminating toxins, installing purifiers, and adding plants to your space.